Income Tax History

 Tax Code History and Tax Law Page Growth

 The modern tax code is often described as complicated which is why tax code reform remains a popular issue among politicians.
 Ronald Reagan, along with Congress, reformed the tax code twice during his two terms in office—once in 1981 and again in 1986.
 His reform provided the largest tax cut in U.S. history at the time.
 While Reagan wasn't the first or the last to reform the tax code (nearly every recent president has attempted to reform the tax code in one way or another), his tax reform was considered historic.
-More recently, Bill Clinton lowered taxes for the middle class in the 1990's and George W. Bush provided another massive tax cut for all income levels in 2001.
+Bill Clinton also lowered taxes for the middle class in the 1990's and George W. Bush provided another massive tax cut for all income levels in 2001.

 Number of Pages